rivoli-ai/andy-tui/docs/DIFF_ENGINE_TESTING_PLAN.md

-# Diff Engine Movement and Overlap Testing Plan
+# Diff/Renderer Movement & Overlap Testing (Consolidated)

-## Overview

-This document outlines the comprehensive testing plan for fixing the diff engine's handling of content movement, resizing, and overlapping scenarios.
-The core issue is that when UI components move or change size, the old content remains visible, creating visual duplicates and overlaps.
+This content has moved to the unified document: see `TESTING_STRATEGY.md`.

 ## Problem Statement